pablo-gonzalez-akkodis/test-efc/README.md

 **Empower Your Web3 Projects with Eco Forge Chronicles!**

-Welcome to the official repository for Eco Forge Chronicles, an open-source marketplace designed to revolutionize Web3 engagement through innovative trade-to-earn mechanisms and redeemable NFTs.
+Welcome to the official repository for Eco Forge Chronicles, an open-source marketplace designed to revolutionize Web3 engagement through innovative trade-to-earn mechanisms Eco-Bound Tokens and redeemable NFTs.

 ## Project Overview